LyzandeR/tableHTML/cran-comments.md

-## Resubmission

-Vignette links in readme now use the canonical form.

-## Submiting new version 1.0.1 for tableHTML
+## Submiting new version 1.1.0 for tableHTML

 ## Test environments
 * local windows, R 3.2.0, R 3.3.0, R devel (also winbuilder on CRAN)